 Compliance Requirement - N.C.G.S.
-143-129 requires the solicitation of bids on construction or repair work requiring expenditure of public money in an amount equal to or more than five hundred thousand dollars (\$500,000) or purchases in an amount equal to or more than ninety thousand dollars (\$90,000).
+143-129 requires the solicitation of bids on construction or repair work requiring expenditure of public money in an amount equal to or more than five hundred thousand dollars (\$500,000) or purchase of apparatus, supplies, materials, or equipment requiring an estimated expenditure of public money in an amount equal to or more than ninety thousand dollars (\$90,000).
 N.C.G.S.
 143-131 states that all contracts for construction or repair work or for the purchase of apparatus, supplies, materials, or equipment, involving the expenditure of public money in the amount of thirty thousand dollars (\$30,000) or more, but less than the limits prescribed in G.S.
 143-129, shall be made after informal bids have been secured.
 Bid tabulation and governing agency resolution recommending award is required for contract award to the lowest responsible bidder.
 (Page 5 Section 3 of the Memorandum #2018-06, NC Department of State Treasurer, March 2018)